timescale/docs/promscale/quick-start.md

 # Promscale quick start
-Use Docker Compose to learn how Promscale is a single data store for your metrics and traces with full Prometheus and OpenTelemetry support, including seamless integration with Grafana and Jaeger.
+Use Docker Compose to quickly install Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support, including seamless integration with Grafana and Jaeger.